 2023: 862 adoption, rescue, RTO

 We know that doing the right thing is not always easy, and may not always be understood.
 But because we care about animals, we will not allow them to die painful deaths.
 We also do not release animals we have observed & determined to be dangerous.
 We feel deep compassion for our animals, and want more for them than lives restricted to a cage with no hopes of adoption.
 We must euthanize due to severe illness, failure to thrive, & behavioral problems.
 Sadly—this also includes overcrowding.
-Very few surrounding area counties accept felines or owner surrender dogs and puppies, leaving us overwhelmed by those in need.
-We must utilize humane euthanasia in our shelter, due to accepting out of county and so many unwanted litters each year.
 It cannot be avoided without saying NO to hundreds of animals with nowhere to turn.
-The secret to no kill is irresponsibly adopting out behaviorally aggressive animals, saying no to 90% of callers in need, and reserving space only for the desirable breeds that are highly adoptable.
+Leading to abandonment, neglect, and unnecessary cruelty.

 https://www.peta.org/features/deadly-consequences-no-kill-policies/